andreas/irmin-tutorial/src/GraphQL.md

 ### Sync

-`clone`, `push` and `pull` are also supported!
+`clone`, `push` and `pull` are also supported as long as they're supported by the underlying store!
 This allows data to be synchronized accross servers using a simple mutation:

 ```graphql
 mutation {